 ARTBA is a federation of eight divisions representing the public and private sectors of the transportation design and construction industry.
 The membership structure provides a dynamic forum for policy development and discussions, and business development.

 - Meet at least two times a year, including at the ARTBA Federal Issues Program and the National Convention.
 The Traffic Safety Industry Division meets at the National Convention and twice in conjunction with the January and June meetings of the AASHTO Traffic Engineers Committee and the National Committee on Uniform Traffic Control Devices.

-- Conduct regular Infostructure™ educational webinars to keep informed on environmental issues and regulations, safety, contract administration, P3s, project delivery, economic trends and market conditions, and legal matters.
+- Conduct regular Infostructure™ webinars to keep informed on environmental issues and regulations, safety, contract administration, P3s, project delivery, economic trends and market conditions, and legal matters.

 - Hold regular conference calls to receive federal legislative and regulatory updates, and gather intelligence about market conditions.

 - Provide opportunities to connect with peers and partners to develop relationships that lead to new business partnerships.

 Contractors—Firms in all areas of transportation construction work, including highways and bridges, public transit, airports, railroads, ports and waterways.

 Planning & Design—Large and small private sector engineering firms engaged in the planning and design of transportation facilities.